Lives, Deaths and Afterlives of Stars

 Senior Researchers

-is scientific director of the new stellar department which focusses on open questions related to the lives, deaths and after lives of stars.
-Her own interests have so far been centered on massive stars and binary stars in particular.
+is scientific director of the stellar department, which focuses on open questions related to the lives, deaths, and afterlives of stars.
+Her own interests have so far been centred on massive stars, and binary stars in particular.
 But her interests are broad and range from stellar physics, interiors and evolution to applications including the astrophysics of gravitational wave progenitors, supernovae and more exotic stellar transients, stellar populations across cosmic time, chemical enrichment and feedback.

-aims to understand the physics of stars and stellar interactions, especially in binary stars, and the consequences of those stellar interactions for outcomes of stellar populations, including for the diversity of supernovae, other stellar transients, and compact-object binaries.
-Stephen works both on physical modelling of stellar phenomena and trying to improve our ability to use human-timescale population information to constrain the uncertainties in our models for evolutionary-timescale processes.
+aims to understand the physics of stars and stellar interactions, especially in binary stars, and the consequences of those stellar interactions, including for the diversity of supernovae, other stellar transients, and compact-object binaries, as well as how such interactions may affect the variety of apparently “normal” stars.
+Stephen is interested both in physical modelling of stellar phenomena and in improving our ability to use population information to constrain models for such physics.

 is interested in a wide range of astrophysics problems with a focus on cosmological simulations, galaxy evolution, dynamical phases of stellar evolution, and thermonuclear explosions.
 His main tool to learn about those problems are numerical simulations.
 He is interested in the improvement of existing and development of new numerical methods as well as their efficient implementation on the largest supercomputers, and their application to practical astrophysical problems.

-simulates the formation of individual galaxies and their interstellar medium and is particularly interested in improving the numerical represention of the complex processes driving galaxy-scale feedback from star formation and AGN activity.
+simulates the formation of individual galaxies and their interstellar medium and is particularly interested in improving the numerical representation of the complex processes driving galaxy-scale feedback from star formation and AGN activity.

 more